Nemesis Saga

 The Nemesis Saga is a series of six kaiju thriller novels written by American author Jeremy Robinson, featuring the massive Goddess of Vengeance Nemesis.
+Robinson noted that various classic kaiju films especially those featuring Godzilla and Gamera (the latter he has said is his favorite kaiju) were big influences on the series.

 Premise

 Nemesis is the ancient Goddess of Vengeance, a massive kaiju that has been dormant for millennia.
 Once awoken she seeks out justice for the tormented, destroying all who stand in her way.
 When she becomes inhabited by the tortured consciousness of Maigo, a little girl brutally murdered by her own father, Nemesis seeks to make the world pay, starting with large cities filled with crunchy people.

 Characters

 The following are principal or recurring characters in the Nemesis Saga: